-There is an indeterminant expense to school districts to temporarily replace employees on a qualifying leave.
+There is an indeterminant expense to local units of government to temporarily replace employees on a qualifying leave.
 Sufficient data and research are not available regarding current and future leave usage; therefore, the LBO does not attempt to estimate replacement costs.
 However, information regarding teacher replacement rates, existing research on similar legislation, and the SF 2 fiscal note provide useful context when considering the potential cost.